Living Well in Later Life Older People’s Commissioning Strategy 2021 to 2030

 Prevention: Supporting people to stay healthy, happy, and independent for as long as possible

-• Review current SCC funding arrangements made through grants to ensure that services provided by local organisations are protected to enable people to remain independent and living in their own homes and to recover from a hospital stay.
+• review current Surrey County Council's funding arrangements made through grants to ensure that services provided by local organisations are protected to enable people to remain independent and living in their own homes and to recover from a hospital stay

-• Review new advocacy contracts (that started in July 2022) and initiated a range marketing and consultation events with Surrey charities and networks so that Surrey residents know about the range of advocacy services in Surrey available to support them, and how to approach them.
+• review new advocacy contracts (that started in July 2022) and initiate a range marketing and consultation events with Surrey charities and networks so that Surrey residents know about the range of advocacy services in Surrey available to support them, and how to approach them

-• Initiate additional ASC staff training to ensure that staff understand advocacy services available and how to support residents to use them.
+• initiate additional Adult Social Care (ASC) staff training to ensure that staff understand advocacy services available and how to support residents to use them

-• Working with local communities to develop strong relationships with care homes, this will enable residents to continue to feel part of their local community and improve their own wellbeing with inclusive activities and engagement.
+• work with local communities to develop strong relationships with care homes.
+This will enable residents to continue to feel part of their local community and improve their own wellbeing with inclusive activities and engagement

 Our objectives for 2023